 - Two official transcripts

-Request that two copies official transcripts be sent to APU's Graduate Center for all degrees, certificates, and credentials earned prior to application to APU.
+Request that two copies official transcripts be sent to APU's Graduate and Professional Center for all degrees, certificates, and credentials earned prior to application to APU.
 Learn more about APU's transcript policy.

 - Proof of Certificate of Clearance